vydyapavankalyan/Real-estate-venture-website/README.md

 </table>

 <p align="center">
-  <sub>Built with precision and passion for the future of Hyderabad real estate. © 2026 Rajan - Castle Properties.
+  <sub>Built with precision and passion for the future of Hyderabad Real Estate. © 2015 Rajan - Castle Properties.
 All Rights Reserved.</sub>
 </p>